Easy Steps for Redoing a Makeup Vanity

 Vintage Vanity Makeover – Why This Piece is So Special

-A couple months ago, my uncle drove down three pieces of furniture in a U-Haul van all the way from New Mexico to Central Texas.
-These furniture pieces included this vanity, a tallboy dresser and a small china hutch – all of which belonged to my grandparents in their house in Beaumont, Texas.
+A couple of months ago, my uncle drove down three pieces of furniture in a U-Haul van all the way from New Mexico to Central Texas.
+These furniture pieces included this vanity, a tallboy dresser, and a small china hutch – all of which belonged to my grandparents in their house in Beaumont, Texas.

 They had been in storage for decades and when I learned about them, I knew I had to get my hands on these beauties!

 All three pieces are stunning, each with long spindle-y legs and gorgeous details.
 But more importantly, they have immeasurable sentimental value.